 (96 ÷ 8,000) × 100 = 1.2%

-Your conversion rate is 1.2%.
+Your conversion rate is therefore 1.2%.

-That number is your baseline.
+This number is your starting point.

 Before you think about major redesigns, start with the easy wins — simple, often technical tweaks that can make an immediate difference.